umd-lhcb/MiniDAQ-utils/README.md

 * `-a` or `--asics`: ASICs to be programmed, default to `0 1 2 3` (**WEST**).
 * `--host`: Hostname of the machine (not needed if you are at UMD).

-## To program a single hybrid at I2C 5
+## To program a single hybrid on I2C 5
 ```
 ./saltutil.py 5 init
 ```